 29.02.12.
 Serial quake trashed house & house demolition site, Peterborough St

-Thurs 01.03.12.
+Thursday 01.03.12.
 M4.3 quake, 8.02am, depth 15km, 20km W of Christchurch (GeoNet).
 I didn't feel it in Burnside.
 Luke did.

 *Trekked Manchester St, Madras St, Latimer Sq, St Asaph St, Colombo St, Cashel Mall, Oxford Tce, Hereford St, Cambridge Tce, Gloucester St, Durham St Nth, Cranmer Sq, Kilmore St, Peterborough St. 152 images.

 Silly season: The Speaker excluded MP Winston Peters from parliament for calling CERA minister Brownlee "an illiterate woodwork teacher."
-(Old Boy of St Bedes College, Brownlee had taught woodwork there until more lucrative MP work lured him in 1996).
+(Old Boy of St Bedes College, Brownlee had taught woodwork there until MP work lured him in 1996).

-Meanwhile property owners round Cathedral Sq wanted to put an artificial beach with tons of beach sand in Cathedral Sq.
+Meanwhile property-owners round Cathedral Sq wanted to put an artificial beach with tons of beach sand in Cathedral Sq.
 Matthews approved that silly idea.
-As 510 000 tons of silt had already been removed from Christchurch by CERA, those property owners were bonkers.
+As 510 000 tons of silt had already been removed from Christchurch by CERA, those property-owners were bonkers!
 Christchurch had real beaches nearby.
 (See CERA Update below).

 Over the next year, CERA would expect citizens to heed CERA zoning deadlines & Crown offer deadlines, yet CERA rarely stuck to its own deadlines, repeatedly extending them.